zilola08/social-network/README.md

 # Social network app

+Social network web-app with real-time chat feature.
-Web-app uses React (Vite), NodeJS, Express, PostGres, Socket.io.
+Developed using React (Vite), NodeJS, Express, PostGres, Socket.io.

 To test the app, need to install all the npm dependencies.
 Run "npm run dev" in the app folder to start all servers.